The global spread of the coronavirus: Where is it?

 - Nepal -

 Nepal said a 32-year-old man arriving from Wuhan had the disease.
-The patient, who was initially quarantined, recovered and was discharged.
+He was initially quarantined, but recovered and was discharged.

 - Singapore -